 7. Bonfire and grilling smells: Even the strongest perfume can’t mask the smell of smoke!
 After a spring bonfire or grill, air out your clothing items outside.
 The fresh air will help the smoke particles dissipate.
 You can also try soaking your clothing item in vinegar and water.
 Bring your smoke scented clothing item to a dry cleaner if the smoke persists.

 8. Poison ivy: Spring hiking is relaxing and enjoyable unless you get attacked by poison ivy.
 If you find poison ivy on your clothing, wash your contaminated clothes in hot water and detergent by themselves.
 Be sure to wear gloves when handling your clothes!
 Place your clothes in the dryer.
 After your clothes dryer, clean the dryer and washer to avoid poison ivy oils from getting on your other clothes.

 9. Spring cleaning household items: Spring cleaning time has arrived!
 Gently wash all your linens, rugs, curtains, and other household items according to their laundry tags.
 The easiest way to get rid of winter dust bunnies is to bring your household items to your dry cleaner for a refresh.
 We’ve created a simple spring cleaning checklist that covers all rooms of your home!

 10. Update last season’s wardrobe with the help of a tailor: A tailor isn’t just there to fix your clothes.
 They can also redesign your clothes to fit today’s fashion trends, whether it’s redesigning sleeves on a shirt or shortening a long skirt.

 Enjoy spring!
 Spend less time in the laundry room and more time outside with this spring garment care guide.
+Dress accordingly for hot and humid weather with the most breathable fabric for spring and hummer.
 Visit any of our locations in San Francisco or Minneapolis!